.png)

 It's always some version of the same pitch: beat the market, access returns you can't get anywhere else.

 It's an industry built on a compelling story.
-Exclusive.
-Private.
-Sophisticated.

 We understand the appeal.
 It's something no one else has access to and poses an allure of outsized returns.
 The reality is there are more than half a million of these deals each year and hundreds every single day.
-Scarcity is manufactured.
+Scarcity is largely manufactured.
 Deal flow never stops.

 Illiquidity is the most obvious.
 Capital is typically locked up for 7 to 12 years.
 You give up flexibility which is one of the most valuable advantages wealth provides.
 Life doesn't operate on a fund timeline.